Kr0nus97/Unfiltered/README.md

 md
 # UnFiltered - Anonymous Social Platform

-This is a Next.js starter project for UnFiltered, an anonymous social media platform, built in Firebase Studio.
+This is a Next.js starter project for UnFiltered, an anonymous social media platform.

 To get started, take a look at `src/app/page.tsx`.